earthly/website/blog/_posts/2023-08-01-earthly-cloud-free-tier-launch.md

 For these reasons, these setups are inaccessible to mere mortals like you and me.
 They are only worth doing at a certain scale, because both the cost of switching and the cost of maintenance are high.
 The rest of us, just like before, are left out.

+We need technology that brings this kind of thing to the masses.

 ## The Rise of Developer Experience:  A Changing Perspective for CI/CD

 ![Developer Experience?]({{site.images}}{{page.slug}}/9hoyDo3.png)